wombleton/gitlaw-nz/acts/E/Education Act 1989.md

 *   (1) Any institution that intentionally fails or refuses to comply with [section 226A(7)][683] commits an offence and is liable on conviction to the penalty specified in subsection (2).

-    (1A) An institution commits an offence and is liable on summary conviction to a penalty specified in subsection (2) if, in response to any requirement to supply information under [section 226A][683], the institution intentionally---
+    (1A) An institution commits an offence and is liable on conviction to a penalty specified in subsection (2) if, in response to any requirement to supply information under [section 226A][683], the institution intentionally---

     *   (a) makes a false or misleading statement; or